Alain Ducasse at The Dorchester: Reception

 Mark Palmer visited the restaurant shortly after opening for The Daily Telegraph.
-The food critic went into the restaurant with high expectations, describing Alain Ducasse opening a London-based restaurant as the moment when "God comes to town".
-An overall rating of eight out of 10 was given.

-Terry Durack of The Independent wrote that some of the dishes on offer at the opening were unbalanced but admired the craftsmanship of the dishes.
-He said that it wasn't the best Ducasse restaurant he had been to, but gave it 16 out of 20, indicating that it was "capable of greatness".
-Food critic Jay Rayner reviewed Ducasse at the Dorchester for The Guardian, wrote that it was disappointing overall given Ducasse's history.
+An overall rating of 8 out of 10 was given.
+Terry Durack of The Independent wrote that some of the dishes on offer at the opening were unbalanced, but that he admired the craftsmanship of the dishes.
+He gave it 16 out of 20, indicating that it was "capable of greatness".
+Food critic Jay Rayner reviewed Ducasse at the Dorchester for The Guardian and wrote that it was disappointing overall given Ducasse's history.

 Matthew Norman reviewed the restaurant for The Guardian after it received its third Michelin star.
-While he praised the attentive staff, and the quality of the food, he directly compared it to several two-star restaurants he had previously reviewed and had trouble identifying the difference between the general quality of two star and three-star restaurants.
-He suggested that he may be due to the impact of Alain Ducasse himself.
+While he praised the attentive staff and the quality of the food, he directly compared it to several two-star restaurants he had previously reviewed and had trouble identifying the difference between the general quality of two star and three-star restaurants.
+He suggested that it may be due to the impact of Alain Ducasse himself.
 Food critics from Time Out reviewed the restaurant's express lunch menu in 2011, giving it four out of five stars.